 - 1. ACCEPT report from the Animal Services Director on the Animal Benefit Fund; - 2.
-CONSIDER recommendations of the Animal Services Director and PROVIDE direction to staff regarding next steps: - authorize the Animal Services Director to accept any monetary donation, gift, bequest, or devise made to or in favor of the Contra Costa County Animal Services Department as allowed under Government Code section 25355 (NOTE: County policy requires Department Heads to notify the CAO regarding donations exceeding \$1,000 and obtain Board of Supervisors approval for donations exceeding \$10,000); - approve the continued use of the Animal Benefit Fund; - establish new programs that receive assistance under that Fund; - authorize the Animal Services Director to solicit donations for the benefit of shelter animals; - direct the Animal Services Director to file a report with the Board of Supervisors every quarter that describes the source and value of each gift; and - direct the Animal Services Director to submit a report annually to the Internal Operations Committee regarding the impact of the Animal Benefit fund on our community animals and families.
+CONSIDER recommendations of the Animal Services Director and PROVIDE direction to staff regarding next steps: - authorize the Animal Services Director to accept any monetary donation, gift, bequest, or devise made to or in favor of the Contra Costa County Animal Services Department as allowed under Government Code section 25355 (NOTE: County policy requires Department Heads to notify the CAO regarding donations exceeding \$1,000 and obtain Board of Supervisors approval for donations exceeding \$10,000); - approve the continued use of the Animal Benefit Fund; - establish new programs that receive assistance under that Fund; - authorize the Animal Services Director to solicit donations for the benefit of shelter animals; - direct the Animal Services Director to file a report with the Board of Supervisors every quarter that describes the source and value of each gift; and

+✓ APPROVE OTHER

+☐ RECOMMENDATION OF CNTY ADMINISTRATOR

+Action of Board On: 04/19/2016 ✓ APPROVED AS RECOMMENDED ☐ OTHER

+Clerks Notes:

-✓ APPROVE OTHER RECOMMENDATION OF CN ADMINISTRATOR TY RECOMMENDATION OF BOARD COMMITTEE Action of Board On: 04/19/2016 APPROVED AS OTHER ECOMMENDED Clerks Notes: VOTE OF SUPERVISORS AYE: John Gioia, District I Supervisor Candace Andersen, District II Supervisor I hereby certify that this is a true and correct copy of an action taken and entered on the minutes of the Board of Supervisors on the date shown Mary N. Piepho, District III Supervisor ATTESTED: April 19, 2016 Karen Mitchoff, District IV Supervisor David J. Twa, County Administrator and Clerk of the Board of Supervisors Federal D. Glover, District V Supervisor By: Stephanie Mello, Deputy Contact: Beth Ward (925)
+VOTE OF SUPERVISORS

+AYE: John Gioia, District I Supervisor

+Candace Andersen, District II Supervisor I hereby certify that this is a true and correct copy of an action taken and entered on the minutes of the Board of Supervisors on the date shown.

+Mary N. Piepho, District III Supervisor ATTESTED: April 19, 2016

+Karen Mitchoff, District IV Supervisor David J. Twa, County Administrator and Clerk of the Board of Supervisors

+Federal D. Glover, District V Supervisor By: Stephanie Mello, Deputy

+Contact: Beth Ward (925)